ProjectDomination/RejectedDomination/README.md

-# Eternal Equinox
+# Rejected Domination
-Rejected Domination 1
+Current game in progress: RD 1 - Eternal Equinox

 Currently, the project is work-in progress.